suzuki256/dog-dataset/README.md

 ```bash
 [ Source Speaker ] _ to _ [ Target Speaker ]
 ```
-  - For exsample: adultdog to fkn voice conversion
+  - For exsample: convert adult dog voice to fkn voice
     ```bash
     adultdog_to_fkn
     ```